MicrosoftDocs/memdocs/sccm/comanage/tutorial-co-manage-new-devices.md

    - **All** - Co-management is enabled for all clients.

-   Before proceeding to the next page of the wizard, select **Copy** and save the CCMSetup command line that is provided.
-You will use this later when you configure Intune to deploy the Configuration Manager client.
+   Before you proceed to the next page of the wizard, select **Copy** and save the CCMSetup command line that is provided.
+You will use  command line later when you configure Intune to deploy the Configuration Manager client.
 If you don't save this command line now, you can review the co-management configuration at any time to get this command line.

 5. On the *Workloads* page you can switch workloads from **Configuration Manager** to one of the following, and then when ready to continue, select **Next**.